2/19/2020

 Charlie Ehrlich

 Hey, guys.
 This is Charlie Ehrlich on for Will.
 Thanks for taking the question.
 I wanted to ask about the fitness segment and the strength in the quarter.
-Could you talk a little bit more about what specifically drove that strength?
-And, you know, it's been a real standout in 2019.
+Could you talk a little bit more about what specifically drove that strength and how You know, it's been a real standout in 2019.
 Looks like you're expecting another strong year in fitness next year.
-So how have you been able to successfully navigate the competitive environment where Apple continues to do really well as well?
+So how have you been able to, you know, successfully navigate the competitive environment, you know, where Apple, you know, continues to do really well as well?

 speaker